Cholesteatoma (pars flaccida)

-Soft tissue density within the the "Prussak's space" and the epitympanum displacing the ossicles medially and eroding the scutum and to less extent the bony ossicles.
+Soft tissue density within the left "Prussak space" and the epitympanum displacing the ossicles medially and eroding the scutum and, to a lesser extent, the bony ossicles.

-CT is the modality of choice for diagnostic assessment of cholesteatomas, due to its ability to elegantly demonstrate the bony anatomy of the temporal bone.
+CT is the modality of choice for the diagnostic assessment of cholesteatoma, due to its ability to demonstrate the fine bony anatomy of the temporal bone.
 Cholesteatomas appear as regions of soft tissue attenuation, exerting mass-effect and resulting in bony erosion.

-Findings depend on the part of tympanic membrane the cholesteatoma arises from:
+Findings depend on the part of the tympanic membrane that the cholesteatoma arises from:

 - pars flaccida (82%)